-Here’s everything you need to know to cancel a credit card successfully.
+Here’s everything you need to know to successfully cancel a credit card.

 Pay off your credit card in full or, if you can find a balance transfer card with better terms, transfer the balance.
 You can’t completely close a card until the balance is paid.

-If you don’t want any more charges accrued to the card until the balance is paid, you can contact the issuer and ask that the card be frozen until the balance is cleared and the card closed.
+If you don’t want any more charges accrued to the card until the balance is paid, you can contact the issuer and ask them to freeze your card until you’ve cleared the balance and closed it.

-If you normally carry a balance from one month to another, you will need to pay the full statement balance two months in a row to wipe out the balance and stop further interest charges from accruing.
+If you normally carry a balance, you’ll need to pay the full statement balance two months in a row to wipe it out and stop further interest charges from accruing.

-Once you’re certain the balance is zero, inform them that you are canceling the card.
-While some credit card companies will allow you to cancel without even speaking to a representative, others may be less obliging.
+Once you’re certain the balance is zero, inform the issuer that you’re canceling the card.
+While some credit card companies will allow you to cancel without even speaking to a representative, others may require a phone call.